thomasvanholder/webdev-guides/readme.md

   <div></div>
 </section>
 ```
-✅ Do use an single enter to visually sepearte code
+✅ Do use an single enter to visually seperate code
 ```html
 <section>
   <div></div>